gbrlazvd/hackday_01_comunidade_ds/README.md

 **Step 05.
 Data Preparation:**

-- We do LabelEncoder and FrequencyEncoder for the features.
+- We did LabelEncoder and FrequencyEncoder for the features.
 - We used MinMaxScaler in the features since some algorithms such Logistic Regression requires that the features stay in the same scale.

 **Step 06.
 Feature Selection:**

-- We use the classifier Random Forest to select features by seeing their importance and the standart deviation of the importance.
+- We used the classifier Random Forest to select features by seeing their importance and the standard deviation of the importance.

 ![](images/featureselection.png)

-- From the features create, the feature country_zone had a great importance for the model.
+- From the features created, the feature country_zone had a great importance for the model.

 **Step 07.
 Machine Learning Modelling:**